agrbin/snapscale-article/README.md

 > You've gotta use ML!
 If you don't, chances are that your competitors will.

-I hated it.
+I didn’t like this.
 On the other hand, in the audience I saw ripples of head-nodding folks getting high on agreement with the speaker.

-I decided to embrace a different engineering principle - "Don't go AI first - always stay user first".
+I am all for using AI when it solves the user’s problem, so my engineering principle stays — “always user first”.
 ML is a tool, not a goal.

-Even The Doors knew this when they played The Roadhouse Blues.
-They say:

-> Yeah, keep your eyes on the road, your hands upon the wheel.

-For **the road**, they probably meant **user goal** and for **the wheel** they meant **the tools** - whatever tools are needed - a for-loop, a compiler, a database or an ML model.